Getting started with .NET and Bamboo

-Click Create Plan in the menu bar, and then Create a New Plan.
+Select Create in the menu bar, and then Create plan.

 Every plan belongs to a project.
-We don't have a project yet, so choose Project > New Project, and enter details for both the project and plan.
+We don't have a project yet, so select Project > New Project, and enter details for both the project and plan.

 See Configuring plans for details.